 Q: What is the date of BLANK race?

-(for 2015 race dates it's usually a safe assumption the race will be on the same weekend as it was on the previous year but nothing is ever 100% certain until we get the race permits and such)
+A: The full 2014 race calendar can be found below.
+For 2015, it's generally a safe assumption the race will be on the same weekend as in 2014, but nothing is ever 100% certain until all necessary race permits are procured and such.

-A: Below is a list of approximate dates for the opening of registration for the upcoming races(Sign up for our email list to make sure you get notified of the exact dates as they are set)
+A: Below is a list of approximate dates for registration opening for the upcoming races.
+You also may want to sign up for our email list to make sure you get notified as exact dates are set.

 2014 Orcas Island -- September 2013